mui/material-ui/docs/src/pages/components/toggle-button/toggle-button.md

 <p class="description">Toggle buttons can be used to group related options.</p>

-To emphasize groups of related [Toggle buttons](https://material.io/design/components/buttons.html#toggle-button), a group should share a common container.
+To emphasize groups of related [Toggle buttons](https://material.io/components/buttons#toggle-button), a group should share a common container.

-The `ToggleButtonGroup` will control the selected state of its child buttons when given its own `value` prop.
+The `ToggleButtonGroup` controls the selected state of its child buttons when given its own `value` prop.

+## Exclusive selection

+Text justification toggle buttons present options for left, right, center, full, and justified text with only one item available for selection at a time.
+Selecting one option deselects any other.

 {{"demo": "pages/components/toggle-button/ToggleButtons.js"}}

+## Multiple selection

+Logically-grouped options, like bold, italic, and underline, allow multiple options to be selected.

+{{"demo": "pages/components/toggle-button/ToggleButtonsMultiple.js"}}

 ## Sizes

 Fancy larger or smaller buttons?
-Use the `size` property.
+Use the `size` prop.

 {{"demo": "pages/components/toggle-button/ToggleButtonSizes.js"}}